 Understanding the landscape for sustainability metrics

 A sustainable future for your organization starts by understanding your business’s sustainability landscape.
-In this article Simon Evitts explains how to start with an integration roadmap and a sustainability metrics SWOT analysis.
+In this article, Simon Evitts explains how to start with an integration roadmap and a sustainability metrics SWOT analysis.

 Creating value with sustainability metrics

 Business communities generally agree that major global trends present growing challenges and opportunities for business value.
-Some are easier to access than others, some have higher value potential, but all require a certain degree of sustainability metrics integration in order to identify and engage decision makers and business processes.
+Some are easier to access than others, some have higher value potential, but all require a certain degree of sustainability metrics integration in order to identify and engage decision-makers and business processes.
 I’ve been heartened by the level of understanding shown by many management teams regarding these trends and the need for business integration.
 Yet a major issue remains: with so many competing business pressures, how can our clients maximize value in the most cost and resource-effective way?

-Integration roadmap to understand sustainability metrics
+Integration roadmap to understanding sustainability metrics

-Which brings me back to the metrics integration framework, as the first step, “Understand,” is designed to answer this question.
+This brings me back to the metrics integration framework, as the first step, “Understand,” is designed to answer this question.
 It is essentially a landscaping exercise used to develop the strategic priorities for metrics integration.
 It helps clients understand where they are and where they wish to go (their urgent needs and future value ambitions).
 Based on this information, we can provide recommendations on the most effective route — the integration roadmap.
 In this sense, our process is no different from other strategic planning initiatives, but given the myriad of business types and potential opportunities, we can offer tailored expertise and independent advice in an area that is still somewhat abstract for many companies.

-We also find that the exercise and resulting roadmap provides an essential platform for discussion.
+We also find that the exercise and resulting roadmap provide an essential platform for discussion.
 This comes as a relief to many clients, given their conflicting internal needs and external pressures.
 Customers and the Sales and Marketing teams need clear and aligned communication, Purchasing would like to broaden policy and engage suppliers, R&D and Marketing teams need to drive innovation and address the key product hotspots, and the Board is concerned about the company’s reputation in the face of a growing competitor’s sustainability activities.
-But who and what should be prioritised?
+But who and what should be prioritized?
 Which metrics are needed?
 And how can they be most effectively implemented?